 - I also enjoy hiking at Echo Valley Provincial Park (where there are trails) and at Nature Conservancy’s Pasqua Lake Land both a distance from Fort Qu’Appelle.

-Cost: Donations are accepted.
-I can suggest a range for your particular experience.When hiking on private land with a group, I sometimes offer the landowner a gift of money (goodwill and gratitude).
+Cost: Donations are accepted but not required.When hiking on private land with a group, I sometimes offer the landowner a gift of money (goodwill and gratitude).
 If you wish to contribute to that, please feel free to do so.